zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 It's advisable that you don’t believe everything ou r scriptwriter, Dr. Lucy Tse, says, even though she does a wonderful job.

-From Los Angeles, California, I’m Jeff McQuillan.
-T hank you for listening.
-Come back and listen to us again here on ESL Podcast.

-English as a Second Language Podcast is written and  produced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan, copyright 2012 by the  Center for Educational Development.

 # Getting an Unexpected Marriage Proposal